 Parameters Status tagging November and Re-tagging at Control Site was conducted on 3 December 2018.
-Post Re-tagging Coral On-going On-going Monitoring Marine Mammal Vessel-based Line-transect The baseline marine mammal monitoring result has been Survey Baseline reported in Baseline Monitoring Report and submitted to EPD Monitoring under FEP Condition 3.4 Vessel-based Line-transect Temporarily suspended since 30 March 2023, as no marine Survey Impact Monitoring construction works as defined in the approved EIA report (AEIAR-163/2012) and the Updated EM&A Manual was T 11 1701 11' conducted in this reporting month.
-Land-based Theodolite 30 days of theodolite surveys were started on 21 Feb 2019 and Tracking Passive Acoustic completed in May 2019.
-Monitoring 30 days of PAM surveys were started on 1 May 2019 and White-bellied Sea Eagle completed by the end of May 2019.
-Baseline Monitoring The baseline WBSE monitoring result has been reported in basefine Monitoring Baseline Monitoring Report and submitted to EPD under FEP Condition 3.4 Impact Monitoring On-going, since chick was observed during monitoring event on impact Monitoring 28 March 2023, the frequency of impact monitoring will changed to 7-day consecutive monitoring.
-Environmental Audit things to , and tonocourte moments.
-Site Inspection covering On-going On-going Measures of Air Quality, Noise Impact, Water Quality, Waste, Ecological Quality, Fisheries, Landscape and Visual Mitigation Measures in Installation of caisson No.19 was completed on 18 March 2021, Marine Mammal Watching which the reclamation area had been totally enclosed by Plan (MMWP) permanent structure.
+Post Re-tagging Coral On-going Monitoring Marine Mammal Vessel-based Line-transect The baseline marine mammal monitoring result has been Survey Baseline reported in Baseline Monitoring Report and submitted to EPD Monitoring under FEP Condition 3.4 Vessel-based Line-transect Temporarily suspended since 30 March 2023, as no marine Survey Impact Monitoring construction works as defined in the approved EIA report (AEIAR-163/2012) and the Updated EM&A Manual was conducted in this reporting month.
+Land-based Theodolite Tracking 30 days of theodolite surveys were started on 21 February 2019 and completed in May 2019.
+Passive Acoustic 30 days of PAM surveys were started on 1 May 2019 and Monitoring completed by the end of May 2019.
+White-bellied Sea Eagle Baseline Monitoring The baseline WBSE monitoring result has been reported in Baseline Monitoring Report and submitted to EPD under FEP Condition 3.4 Impact Monitoring On-going, since incubation activity was observed on 27 December 2023, the frequency of impact monitoring was changed to weekly monitoring.
+No incubation activity nor chick was observed during the monitoring event on 27 March 2024.
+Thus, the monitoring frequency will return to twice per month in April 2024.
+Environmental Audit Site Inspection covering Measures of Air Quality, Noise Impact, Water Quality, Waste, Ecological Quality, Fisheries, Landscape and Visual On-going ( Mitigation Measures in Marine Mammal Watching Plan (MMWP) Installation of caisson No.19 was completed on 18 March 2021, which the reclamation area had been totally enclosed by permanent structure.
 Floating type silt curtain at marine access was removed on 18 March 2021.
-No enclosed area shall be formed by deployment of silt curtain for the remaining works 3.61.213131 programme.
-Mitigation Measures in Installation of caisson No.19 was completed on 18 March 2021, Detailed Monitoring which the reclamation area had been totally enclosed by Programme on Finless permanent structure.
-Floating type silt curtain at marine access Porpoise (DMPFP) was removed on 18 March 2021.
-No enclosed area shall be formed by deployment of silt curtain for the remaining works Mitigation Massuras in 1 0 e On-going Completed Monitoring for Dredging Completed Work Mitigation Measures in Vessel Travel Details Daily Site Audit and programme.
-On-going Completed
+No enclosed area shall be formed by deployment of silt curtain for the remaining works programme.
+Mitigation Measures in Detailed Monitoring Programme on Finless Porpoise (DMPFP) Installation of caisson No.19 was completed on 18 March 2021, which the reclamation area had been totally enclosed by permanent structure.
+Floating type silt curtain at marine access was removed on 18 March 2021.
+No enclosed area shall be formed by deployment of silt curtain for the remaining works programme.
+Mitigation Measures in Vessel Travel Details On-going Daily Site Audit and Monitoring for Dredging Work Completed environmental awareness and closely monitor the environmental performance of the contractors.

-1.5.3 Other than the EM&A work by ET, environmental briefings, trainings and regular environmental management meetings were conducted, in order to enhance environmental awareness and closely monitor the environmental performance of the contractors.
+1.5.3 Other than the EM&A work by ET, environmental briefings, trainings and regular environmental management meetings were conducted, in order to enhance